Registry Operator Installation in EKS

-Ensure that you configure the EKS cluster with the IAM role and attach the AWS policy before you install the operator.
+Configure the EKS cluster with the IAM role and attach the AWS policy before installing the operator.

 1. Run the following command to export the namespace and service account name for use in the procedure.